mvaled/mvaled-github-io-sources/content/2025/viving.rst

       ASK_AFTER_EDIT_OPTION = 104
       INFO_NAME, INFO_LASTNAME, INFO_BIRTHDATE, INFO_CERTIFICATES = range(4)

-   all the last symbols can be confused with the ones in the first line.
+   all the symbols in the last line can be confused with the ones in the first.

 Being me, however, I also started to refactor this and the first thing to do was to use an ``enum.StrEnum``.